dunarel/dunphd-thesis/README.md

 [Chapter3/Main/q_funcb/](Chapter3/Main/q_funcb/) is a C++ software implementation of the algorithm for detecting regions associated with a disease.
-It is capable of detecting hit regions without prior knowledge on the carcinogenicity or invasivity of related organisms, by performing a bipartition optimisation maximising Q-functions.
-It also uses the _Adjusted Rand Index_ to validate its findings against a-priori known bipartitions.
+It is capable of detecting hit regions without prior knowledge on the carcinogenicity or invasivity of related organisms, by performing a bipartition optimisation maximising aggregation Q-functions.
+It also uses the _Adjusted Rand Index_ to validate its findings against _a-priori known bipartitions_.
 The discussed algorithm can be directly used to study organisms that have an ambivalent behavior and are, thus, more difficult to classify.

 This is an OpenMP parallelized Linux gcc implementation.